-1 capsule two or three times daily.
+1 capsule daily.
 Do not exceed the stated recommended daily dose.

 Indications and uses:

 - Cardiovascular disorders: including hypertension, angina pectoris and congestive heart failure. - Age-related decline in cognitive and immune system function. - It can improve memory and spatial learning and positively affects physical exercise, decreasing oxidative damage at all times. - Powerful antioxidant.